Kahbeer42/monty/README.md

 it finds an error in the file
 an error occured
 If you can’t malloc anymore, print the error message Error: malloc failed, followed by a new line, and exit with status EXIT_FAILURE.
-You have to use malloc and free and are not allowed to use any other function from man malloc (realloc, calloc
+You have to use malloc and free and are not allowed to use any other function from man malloc.